Registration of Pleasure Craft

 Who to Conduct Survey

 Surveys of Singapore-registered pleasure craft must be conducted by recognised surveyors employed by accredited organisations (AOs).
-Port-limit (SZ) licenced pleasure craft may submit the survey report conducted by the MPA port inspector for the purpose of the renewal, re-registration or change of ownership with the SRS.

 - ABL Energy & Marine Consultants Pte Ltd